-I can’t get very good lobster in Central Texas, so I fix this more often now with shrimp or crawfish.
-But is it the best with lobster, for sure.
-I have even made it with large sea scallops and fresh lump white crab meat (when I lived on the Gulf Coast).
+I can’t get very good lobster in Central Texas, so I make this more often now with shrimp or crawfish, but it is no doubt best made with lobster.
+I have even made this dish with large sea scallops and fresh lump white crab meat (when I lived on the Gulf Coast).
+All versions have been been very tasty.
 As is true of most seafood dishes, this one really packs in the nutrients!
 This dish is OK for Atkins Induction.

 If you are not following a low-carb diet: Add 2 c. cooked white rice stirred in.
 If using the rice addition, it is essential that you cook it in seafood stock.
 Use 1 c. raw rice, rinsed well in a sieve/sifter with cold water to remove surface starch.
 Then bring the rice to a boil in 2 c. lobster or shrimp stock., Lower heat to lowest setting, cover pot with a paper towel followed by a tight fitting lid and steam the rice until done (about 18-20 minutes).
 Add the rice to the seafood mixture, stir gently and serve!
 Mmmm…….this is my all-time favorite seafood dish EVER! (with the rice, of course 🙂 ).

 DIRECTIONS: Saute onion, celery and carrot in melted butter until onion and celery are completely tender.
 Add parsley and pimiento.
 Add seafood and remaining seasonings.
 Simmer on low heat for 15 minutes only.
 For non-Atkins diners, add some cooked rice.
 For Atkins diners, serve with steamed cauli-rice, spaghetti squash, sauteed mushrooms or oven-baked eggplant slices.
 (To steam cauli-rice, grate or food process raw cauliflower to fine grains and steam in microwave for 2-3 minutes, stirring every minute).